Body to Brain Learning & INPP Australia Courses:

 Body to Brain Learning Professional Development Series:

-"It's just over an hour and $17 well spent.
-It comes with a couple of bonuses too (worth over $50 😊)."Join in NOW.
+"It's just over an hour, can be accessed immediately and is $19 well spent.
+It comes with a couple of bonuses too.

 "The body trains the brain and grows the mind preparing it for learning."
 [Christine Payard (PhD)]

 This is a professional learning opportunity for primary, ECE and secondary educators, contextualised for Australian Education, including connections with the Australian Curriculum and meeting requirements for inclusive education in schools.

 Participants learn about the importance of the body to brain connections that fashion our learning experiences, when they develop and what immaturity in these foundational learning systems looks and sounds like in their classrooms.

 Participants learn to identify, screen for and then address neuro-motor and sensory immaturity (sometimes referred to as "neurodevelopmental delay") that often underpins student learning challenges and difficulties in school environments.

 Implementing this approach in schools has resulted in: